gem5/website/_pages/governance.md

 Lazy consensus is a very important concept within the project.
 It is this process that allows a large group of people to efficiently reach consensus, as someone with no objections to a proposal need not spend time stating their position, and others need not spend time reading such mails.

 For lazy consensus to be effective, it is necessary to allow at least two weeks before assuming that there are no objections to the proposal.
 This requirement ensures that everyone is given enough time to read, digest and respond to the proposal.
 This time period is chosen so as to be as inclusive as possible of all participants, regardless of their location and time commitments.
 For GitHub pull requests, if there are no reviews after two weeks, the submitter should send a reminder.
 Reviewers may ask patch submitters to delay submitting a patch when they have a desire to review a patch and need more time to do so.
-As discussed in the Contributing Section, each patch should have at least approvals before it is committed.
+As discussed in the Contributing Section, each patch should have at least two approvals before it is committed.

 #### Voting